makersacademy/bowling-challenge/README.md

   * index + 1
   * if throw == 10: decrease throwsRemaining by 2, else reduce by 1.

-  * Differences for Frame 10 procedure:
+  * Differences for Frame 10-throw-two procedure:
     * bonus throws, if applicable, only get added to the total once, as bonus scores.

-### Process example for 3 frames in pseudo-JavaScript code):
 ```